mathisve/s3-object-lambda-example/README.md

 Demonstrating the capabilities of the new S3 Object Lambda feature in S3.

 ## `Capitalize`
-In the `capitalize` folder you find a lambda function that capitalizes a text file in transit.
+In the `capitalize` folder you will find a lambda function that capitalizes a text file in transit.

+## `Convert`
+In the `format-conversion` folder you will find a lambda function that converts json into yaml in transit.